 (3) A notice of a decision under subregulation (1)(a)(ii), (iii) or (iv) must include the terms of the decision (including a decision to impose conditions) and the reasons for it.

-[Regulation 38 amended in Gazette 30 Dec 2011 p.
+[Regulation 38 amended: Gazette 30 Dec 2011 p.
 5549.]

 39. Consent to undertake activities in a manner different from safety case requirements